 *All policies are subject to change and its the players responsibility to know and understand these policies

-2019 Player ID’s will be accepted starting Dec.
-10, 2018.
 Registration is ONLY done online and membership fees are non-refundable after February 28, each year.

 Most tournaments will consist of 72-holes of stroke play (weather permitting).
-There are a few 54-hole tournaments.
 Fields will be cut after 36 holes to the top 35% of the starting field, including ties, with a maximum of 50 and ties for fields up to 156.
 For 2-course tournaments with field exceeding 168, we will cut to 35% and ties with a maximum of 60 and ties, Amateurs are included in the cut number.

 Should there be a tie for 1st place, the tie will be broken by a sudden death playoff after all scores have been officially approved and posted.
 The designated starting hole for a playoff will be hole #18.
 All subsequent holes will be determined on site.

 86 RULE: Any player shooting 86 or higher during the first round will be cut from the field.
 Please Note: Any player cut by the 86 Rule three times will be ineligible to compete in any other APT tournament for the remainder of the season.

 Most events are walking, but there will be a few events where carts will be used due to the host course terrain.
 Pull/push carts are allowed during all tournament rounds, except the Riding Only events.
 Caddies may use pull/push carts, and all caddies must wear a caddy bib.
 During riding only events, the caddy OR the player may ride in the cart, but not both.
 The APT officials reserve the right to amend this policy during tournament play should golf course conditions be unfavorable (i.e. wet/saturated areas that may be affected by carts).
 All players will be notified of any change prior to the start of a tournament round.